Ah, passive income, the promise of magical money.

 Ali Abdaal’s Ultimate Guide to Investing in Stocks says to invest in index funds.
 Ali says it’s “the best way to invest in the stock market.”
 Daniel Inskeep’s Invest First $1,000 and Long-Term Stock Portfolio mentions ETFs (Exchange Traded Funds) are great.
 Andrei Jikh’s Revealing Investments, Start at 20, Retire by 30 and How Much Money Should I Invest are all worth exploring.

-A stockbroker acts as a middle-man between you and your countries stock exchange.
+A broker acts as a middle-man between you and your countries stock exchange.
 These days, this is all automated with programs and software, there’s no human middle-man.

 Think about it like buying a laptop.
 You don’t go directly to a factory where it’s made, instead, you go to an online/physical retail store.
 There’s an increase in the laptops price from the retailer as they make the purchase process possible.